Testing Protocols#

 Connection closed by foreign host.

-Try this for yourself!
-What happens if you invoke telnet, introducing yourself with HELO client.example.com?
+What happens if you invoke telnet, introducing yourself with HELO client.example.org?

 Solution